Treatment for recurrent ovarian cancer

 The main group of drugs used as a maintenance treatment for ovarian cancer are poly ADP-ribose polymerase (PARP) inhibitors.
 These make cancer cells less able to repair damage in the DNA, so the cancer cell dies.

-If you’ve responded well to platinum chemotherapy you may be eligible for a PARP inhibitor (as long as they haven't already received one).
-Which drug you’re offered will depend on which nation in the UK you live in, whether you have a genetic mutation and which medication your team think will suit you best.
+If you’ve responded well to platinum chemotherapy and you haven't had a PARP inhibitor before then you may be eligible for a PARP inhibitor after a recurrence.
+Which drug you’re offered will depend on which nation in the UK you live in, whether you have a genetic variation and which medication your team think will suit you best.

 Bevacizumab